 Register now for the MLK, Jr. Day of Service on Monday, January 21, 2019.
-Go to https://givepul.se/kafuh to find opportunities to LEARN, SERVE and CELEBRATE as a campus community.
+Go to https://givepul.se/kafuh or the links below to find opportunities to LEARN, SERVE and CELEBRATE as a campus community.

 OxFam Hunger Banquet sponsored by LU Food Recovery Network